baiaohou/PennCloud/README.md

 	./frontend -p 5002

 ### 1. SMTP server for receiving external emails

 (1) `cd` to the folder `webmail` under `PennCloud`

 (2) run `./smtp -p 2500`

 `-p` specifies at which port you want to run the SMTP server (default will be 2500)

-### 2. Back-end servers (key-value store master node and storage nodes)'
+### 2. Back-end servers (key-value store master node and storage nodes)

 (1) `cd` to the folder `store` under `PennCloud`

 (2) To make store clean, you can first delete `S_0_0.log`, `S_0_1.log`, `S_0_2.log`, ..., and `Mastet.log` if they exist

 (3) make `MasterNode`

 (4) make `StorageNode`

 (5) run `./MasterNode -v -p <port number> [stores.txt]`

-	`-v` specifies whether to print the debugging messages `-p` specifies at which port you want to run the master node (default will be 10000) `[stores.txt]` is the configuration file for kvstores' clusters (6) run `./StorageNode -v stores.txt <cluster index> <server index>` `-v` specifies whether to print the debugging messages `[stores.txt]` is the configuration file for kvstores' clusters `<cluster index>` is the index of cluster
+`-v` specifies whether to print the debugging messages

+`-p` specifies at which port you want to run the master node (default will be 10000)

+`[stores.txt]` is the configuration file for kvstores' clusters

+(6) run `./StorageNode -v stores.txt <cluster index> <server index>`

+`-v` specifies whether to print the debugging messages

+`[stores.txt]` is the configuration file for kvstores' clusters

+`<cluster index>` is the index of cluster

 `<server index>` is the index of server in that cluster

 ### 3. Front-end servers and load balancer

-(1) `cd` to the folder `frontend` under `T21`
+(1) `cd` to the folder `frontend` under `PennCloud`

 (2) make `all`

 (3) run `./load-balancer -p <port number> -v [fservers.txt]`

-	`-p` (required) specifies at which port you want to run the load balancer `-v` specifies whether to print the debugging messages `[fservers.txt]` is the configuration file containing the addresses of all the front-end servers (4) run `./frontend -p <port number> -k <ip:port> -l <ip:port> -v` `-p` (required) specifies at which port you want to run this front-end server `-k` specifies the address of the key-value store master node, default to 127.0.0.1:10000 `-l` specifies the address of the load balancer, default to 127.0.0.1:5050 `-v` specifies whether to print the debugging messages
+`-p` (required) specifies at which port you want to run the load balancer

+`-v` specifies whether to print the debugging messages

+`[fservers.txt]` is the configuration file containing the addresses of all the front-end servers

+(4) run `./frontend -p <port number> -k <ip:port> -l <ip:port> -v`

+`-p` (required) specifies at which port you want to run this front-end server

+`-k` specifies the address of the key-value store master node, default to `127.0.0.1:10000`

+`-l` specifies the address of the load balancer, default to `127.0.0.1:5050`

+`-v` specifies whether to print the debugging messages